sushil2601/javaScript_practise/REACT.md

 Ans:-

-    .React is a JavaScript library, not a framework.
+    .React is a JavaScript library, not a framework, because it focuses only on the view layer.

-    .Focuses only on the "View" layer of an application (in MVC pattern).
-    .Doesn't include built-in tools for:
-        .Routing
-        .State management
-        .HTTP requests
-        .Form handling
+    .React gives us component rendering, state, and lifecycle management, but it does not provide built-in solutions for routing, form handling, HTTP services, or global state management.

-        (You need external libraries like React Router, Redux, Axios, etc.)
+    .These are added separately using libraries like React Router, Redux, Axios, etc.

-    .It’s declarative and helps in building interactive UIs.
-    .Gives flexibility to choose your tools and structure.
-    .Lightweight compared to a full-featured framework like Angular.

 Q. What are nested component in react?